arr-ai/wbnf/README.md

     ```

   - `:>` denotes a left-to-right associative delimiter.
 This will produce a
     chain of binary nodes.
-The term `a<:b` will produce trees looking like this:
+The term `a:>b` will produce trees looking like this:

     ```text
           b